 How do you handle the unknown?

 - Do you embrace the adventure?

 - Does ‘not knowing’ scare the crap out of ya?

 Continue to follow this wild ride to discover how to make friends (then peace) with not knowing.
 For folks who wish to give back, consider lending support to my journey.
 Which of the following menu items feels like support to you?

 - Share this blog / journey on your social media timelines.

 - Comment on these posts to begin (then continue) hearty conversations with folks you may never meet in person but get to know as well as (or better) than family.

 - Subscribe to my meditation series focused on dissolving doubt, guilt, shame and worry.
-For a whopping $12.00 a month you’ll find yourself feeling far less stressed out one day, one step, one-ah-ha at a time.
+You’ll find yourself feeling far less stressed out one day, one step, one-ah-ha at a time…